If you don’t feel like cycling, stay aboard the ship!

 Day 8 Disembarkation and depature

-After breaksfast, your tour of "Moselle by bike and ship" concludes.
+After breaksfast at 9 a.m, your tour of "Moselle by bike and ship" concludes.

 Here are the details on MS Olympia.